denisrasulev/fb-comments/README.md

 On April 22, 2016 one of the notable (36,530 followers) Kazakhstani bloggers - [Asel Bayandarova](https://www.facebook.com/profile.php?id=100004350093268&fref=nf)
 has published facebook post titled ["Что можно делать казашкам"](https://www.facebook.com/permalink.php?story_fbid=621724294649235&id=100004350093268)
 ("What kazakh women are allowed to do").
-The post was accompanied by a rather provocative photograph in green swimming trunks alone, (almost) without demonstrating intimate body parts.
+The post was accompanied by a photo of Asel in green swimming trunks alone, (almost) without demonstrating intimate body parts.

-The post has sparkled a fierce discussion between facebook users of Kazkhstan (and abroad), who divided into two groups with one being supportive to the Original Poster, while the other blaming OP up to the use of obscene vocabulary.
+The post has sparked a fierce discussion between facebook users of Kazkhstan (and abroad), who divided into two groups with one being supportive to the Original Poster, while the other blaming OP up to the use of obscene vocabulary.

-Overall this post got more than 20,000 likes, 990 shares and about 11,000 comments + replies, so the purpose of this project is exploratory and sentiment analysis of those comments.
+Overall this post got more than 20,000 likes, 990 shares and about 11,000 comments + replies.

+The purpose of this project is to make exploratory and sentiment analysis of those comments.

+The project was carried out exclusively for educational purposes, it was not financed and does not pursue any other goals, except for obtaining additional expertise in the analytical processing of publicly available information.

 ## To do